 Craving comfort foods?
 Let’s cook together!

-Join Jennifer for a live quarantine cooking class to learn how to cook the comfort foods you’re craving with less sugar and more flavor.
+Join Jennifer for a live virtual cooking class to learn how to cook the comfort foods you’re craving with less sugar and more flavor.
 Jennifer will also answer your questions in a Q&A.

 Low and No Sugar Recipes for Every Meal